mehdiborji/nanoranger/README.md

 nanoranger has been primarily tested on targeted libraries generated using 10X 5' Chromium and slide-seq 3' platforms.
 It can be used for immune profiling and genotyping from other library types with minimal modifications.

 ## Software Dependencies
-### Core programs assumed to be in path and:
+### Core programs assumed to be in path:
 This program has been tested on Python 3.7.10.
 Please refer to the provided link for each of the following programs to install them prior to start of your data analysis using this program.

-[STAR](https://github.com/alexdobin/STAR) is used to enable core functionality of this program, barcode correction against a set of known barcodes.
+[STAR](https://github.com/alexdobin/STAR) is used for barcode correction against a set of known barcodes.
 By certain input parameter changes we use STAR in a Smith-Waterman mode.

 [minimap2](https://github.com/lh3/minimap2) is used for initial alignment of raw nanopore reads to a transcriptome and (subsequently based on operation mode) alignment to a genome.